ghostsnglitter/Game-Dev-Library/1_ConceptPhase.md

 <a name="brainstorming"></a>
 ### 1.1 Brainstorming

-If you plan to use this guide for your own game project, you probably already have one or more game ideas in mind.
-If not, a focused brainstorming session can help you collect as many game ideas as possible, or play around with different variations of the same idea.
+If you plan to use this guide for your own project, you probably already have one or more game ideas in mind.
+If not, a focused brainstorming session can help you find new ones, or play around with different variations of an existing one.
 A good web application for brainstorming is [Kinopio](https://kinopio.club/):

 ![Kinopio](Images/Kinopio.png "An example board on Kinopio")